 Riding the bus is a privilege and not a right.
 We need everyone's help to make the buses safe

 for all students.
 Students are assigned to a particular bus.
-Unless the student has a note from home, he/she will not be permitted to ride a different bus or get off at a different stop in the afternoon.
-The note must be presented to the office to be approved beforehand.
 Students are not allowed to ride a bus other than their assigned bus.

 The basic rules for bus behavior are: